tollwerk/TYPO3-ext-tw_componentlibrary/README.md

     /**
      * Add a notice
      *
-     * Fractal displays the notice in the "Notes" tab *
+     * Fractal displays the notice in the "Notes" tab (only available for the default component variant) *
      * @param string $notice Notice
      */